mohammedfirdouss/mohammedfirdouss/README.md

 </p>

 # 💫 About Me:
-<br> Firdous is a Cloud DevOps Engineer with practical experience in AWS, Docker, Linux, Networking, Python, Bash, CI/CD, and Terraform.
-My focus is on scalable serverless solutions, automation, and cost optimization, and I’m always looking to enhance cloud performance through open-source and cloud-native technologies.</br>
+<br> <br> Firdous is an AWS Cloud Engineer with practical experience in AWS, Docker, Linux, Networking, Python, Bash, CI/CD, Terraform, and DevOps practices.
+My focus is on scalable serverless solutions, automation, cost optimization, and implementing robust DevOps pipelines.
+I’m dedicated to enhancing cloud performance and reliability through open-source, cloud-native technologies.</br>